On automorphism groups of affine surfaces: Introduction

 To describe the automorphism groups of affine surfaces and the algebraic group actions on them, one applies various means.
 Some of them found their place in our survey.
 The content of the present notes is as follows. \begin{itemize} \item In Section \ref{sec: generalities} we introduce different classes of groups: ind-groups, nested ind-groups, amalgams, bearable groups. \item In Section \ref{sec: first examples} we study classical examples of affine surfaces, including the toric surfaces, along with a presentation of their automorphism groups as amalgams. \item Section \ref{sec: prelim} contains generalities on algebraic group actions on affine surfaces; \item in Subsection \ref{ss: DPD} we classify affine surfaces of rank $\ge 1$, along with one-parameter groups acting on such surfaces, in terms of the DPD presentation. \item In Section \ref{sec: Giz} we consider the automorphism groups of the $\ML_0$-surfaces, also called Gizatullin surfaces.
 We provide a classification of their one-parameter subgroups.
 For some particular classes of Gizatullin surfaces, we describe their automorphism groups as amalgams.
 The structure of the automorphism groups of general Gizatullin surfaces remains mysterious. \item In Sections \ref{sec: dJ} we study the automorphism groups of $\A^1$-fibrations as nested ind-groups. \item Sections \ref{sec:fiber-arc} -- \ref {sec: dJ-surf} deal with $\A^1$-fibrations on affine surfaces.
 In Section \ref{sec:fiber-arc} we introduce Puiseux arc spaces and study the actions of automorphisms on these spaces. \item In Section \ref{sec: dJ-surf} this techniques is applied in order to describe the automorphism groups of $\A^1$-fibrations on affine surfaces in more detail.
 The neutral component of such an automorphism group occurs to be a metabelian nested ind-group of rank at most two, while the component group\footnote{That is, the group formed by the connected components.} is at most countable, see Theorems~\ref{th:jonq-mu}, \ref{th:jonq-mu-general}, and Corollary \ref{cor: nested}. \end{itemize}

-\textbf{Acknowledgement.} The authors are grateful to the referees for a thorough reading and numerous useful remarks that allowed to improve essentially the presentation and to eliminate several inaccuracies that slipped into the first draft of the paper.
+\textbf{Acknowledgment.} The authors are grateful to the referees for a thorough reading and numerous useful remarks that allowed to improve essentially the presentation and to remove several inaccuracies that had slipped into the first draft of the paper.